Writing a Successful Cover Letter

 Part II: Financial Information and Supporting Documentation Relevant to the Case

-A cover letter must provide the underwriter with sufficient explanation to understand the financial basis for the face amount of insurance coverage.
+The cover letter must provide the underwriter with sufficient explanation to understand the financial basis for the face amount of insurance coverage.
 Specifically, the cover letter should include the following information:

 Part III: Medical and Travel Information about the Insured